Biggar annoyed as Wales lose to France

 "That does not just happen when you arrive on a Saturday and we have to work hard in the week."

-It could also be a major milestone for Biggar who could win his 100th Wales cap against Italy.

-"I am not going to say that it has not been on my mind that it could potentially happen," added Biggar
+Biggar, who could win his 100th Wales cap against Italy, added: "I am not going to say that it has not been on my mind that it could potentially happen.

 "I will buy the gaffer a few beers and hopefully I can get the job done on selection next week."

-Lock Alun Wyn Jones could also play his 150th international for his country after recovering from a shoulder injury.
+Lock Alun Wyn Jones could also play his 150th international for his country after a rapid recovery from a shoulder injury.